 Traveling alone means packing light, but just because you’re packing light shouldn’t mean you need to compromise on essential items like towels.
 This towel folds up into an incredibly small size and will conveniently clip onto or fit inside your backpack.
 Despite its small size, however, it still provides excellent absorbency and dries quickly.

 16: A Waterproof Wireless Speaker

 A speaker is a must-have gadget for solo trips.
 This speaker includes a carabiner clip so you can listen to tunes on the go or hang it in your tent.
 Ensuring the speaker is waterproof is also a must so that you don’t have to worry about it getting wet if it happens to rain or have any water spilled on it.

 Camping slippers generally have a more robust sole and warmer lining than standard household slippers.
 They’re excellent for slipping on when you need to quickly pop out of your tent or warm yourself around the fire.
 These especially come in handy if you need to make an unexpected trip to the restroom in the middle of the night.
 It is much easier to quickly slip these on instead of trying to put on your regular shoes in the middle of the night.

 18: A Collapsible Kitchenware

-  This bowl, plate, and cup set collapses to become a flat Frisbee-like shape that can easily fit in your rucksack.
-When camping alone, you won’t need any additional plates or cups as this kit does it all.
-The bowl, plate, and cut are made of BPA free, food-grade silicone and will withstand temperatures up to 148°c so you can enjoy both hot and cold meals and drinks.
+This bowl, plate, and cup set collapse to become a flat Frisbee-like shape that can easily fit in your rucksack.
+When camping alone, you won’t need any additional plates or cups, as this kit does it all.
+The bowl, plate, and cut are made of BPA-free, food-grade silicone and will withstand temperatures up to 148°c, so you can enjoy both hot and cold meals and drinks.

 19: Environmentally Friendly Soap Sheets